Grate-Oracle-Lewot/GrateCrystal/README.md

 TriteHexagon - demixes for Dive and Contests from RSE, Cynthia battle, some encounter themes, and Ice Path remix

-Mmmmmmmmmmmmmmmmm - Route 47 theme demix
+Mmmmmmmmmmmmmmmmm - demixes for HGSS Routes 24 and 47

 The3Element05 - graphics for Font #2